marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 A good starting point will be
 [this SO question](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type)
 with the first two answers.
-From this question alone we may lern e.g. to never wrap a collection into `Maybe<T>`, instead of we should return a possibly empty collection.
+From this question alone we may learn e.g. to never wrap a collection into `Maybe<T>`, instead of we should return a possibly empty collection.